Donearm/Quotes/quotes.md

 > itself as an affective experience.
 It is all a vacuous affair with only
 > a chemical prestige.
 Nothins is either good or bad, desiderable or
 > undesiderable, or anything else except that it is made so by
-> laboratories inside us producing the emotions on which we live
+> laboratories inside us producing the emotions on which we live.
 #### The Conspiracy Against The Human Race, Thomas Ligotti

 > Jesus Christ, a historical cipher stitched together like Frankestein's
 > monster out of parts robbed from the graves of messiahs dead and buried.
-> A savior on a stick
+> A savior on a stick.
 #### The Conspiracy Against The Human Race, Thomas Ligotti

 > Mohammed, a prophet-come-lately who pionereed a new genus of humbuggery
 > for an emerging market of believers that was not adequately served by
-> existing religious products
+> existing religious products.
 #### The Conspiracy Against The Human Race, Thomas Ligotti

 > Foolish ... is the man who says he fears death, not because it will pain
-> when it comes, but because it pains in the prospect
+> when it comes, but because it pains in the prospect.
 #### Epicurus

 > Our whole lives consist of pressures to make metaphorical as well as
-> actual bowel movements
+> actual bowel movements.
 #### The Conspiracy Against The Human Race, Thomas Ligotti

-> The difference between a cult and a church is real estate
+> The difference between a cult and a church is real estate.
 #### Frank Zappa

 > Bullshit has tremendous advantages over knowledge.
 Bullshit can be created as needed, on demand, without limit.
-> Anything that happens, you can make up an explanation for why it happened
+> Anything that happens, you can make up an explanation for why it happened.
 #### Bill James

 > Do not suppose the statements of the prophets to be true; they are all fabrications.
 Men lived comfortably till they came and spoiled life.
-The sacred books are only such a set of idle tales as any age could have and indeed did actually produce
+The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.
 #### Abu al-'Ala' al-Ma'arri